Iron-Ham/Ranger/README.md

 1. `..>` which works as the inverse of `..<`; `max..>min` is equivalent to `min+1..<max`
 2. `>>>` which works the same as `...` but allows for the lhs to be smaller than rhs -- `max>>>min` is equivalent to `(min...max).reversed()`

+So you may be asking, "Why would I want to use this instead of calling `reversed()`?"

+Good question!
+Calling `reversed()` or `reverse()` is much slower than using a stride, as I'm doing in this framework.
+And the stride function is unusually long, especially for these commonplace operations.

 ## Requirements
 Swift 3